All About Roth

 Frequently Asked Questions

-• How will contributions be made?
+• How can contributions be made?

 • How much can I contribute?

-Consistent with other account types, contributions to the Roth Account will receive the Interest Credit and Annuity Conversion Rates that are reviewed and established annually by the Board of Trustees.
+Consistent with other account types, contributions to the Roth Account receive the Interest Credit and Annuity Conversion Rates that are reviewed and established annually by the Board of Trustees.

 • When can I take a distribution from my Roth Account?